jdelStrother/firebug-ujs/README.markdown

 ... for now, i'm going to try using JSON and seeing if there's a SAFE way to eval it.  when i'm not on an airplane, i can hopefully see if there's a library for safely eval'ing json to js objects (sans any code execution)

+AH HA.

+let's add an attribute to each of the elements that has events, adding our *OWN* unique identifier.  we can use that as a pointer to the events!  not perfect ... i hate custom HTML attributes ... but it'll work!

 release notes
 -------------